zhanzhenzhen/futurescript/develop.md

 Develop this project
 ====================

-First, use npm to install lemo globally.
+First, use npm to install FutureScript globally.

 Second, git clone the repository, and let the repository's root directory be your working directory.